Varssos/dotfiles/README.md

 # dotfiles

 This project gather configuration files for:
-- bashrc
+- bashrc        (public submodule)
-- git
+- git           (kept in dotfiles to keep it private)
-- keybindings
+- keybindings   (public submodule)
-- ssh
+- ssh           (kept in dotfiles to keep it private)
-- tmux
+- tmux          (public submodule)

 ## Setup